dbuser03/danielebuser-portfolio/README.md

 To further enhance the functionality and maintainability of the portfolio, the following additional frameworks and libraries have been integrated into the development workflow:

-- **Zod:**A TypeScript-first schema declaration and validation library.
+- **Zod**: A TypeScript-first schema declaration and validation library.
 Zod is used to ensure data consistency and type safety throughout the application, particularly in form validations and API response handling.
-- **React Hook Form:**This library streamlines form management and validation, providing a performant solution for handling user inputs (such as contact forms).
+- **React Hook Form**: This library streamlines form management and validation, providing a performant solution for handling user inputs (such as contact forms).
 When combined with Zod, it offers robust, type-safe validations with minimal boilerplate.
 - **Zustand:**
   A lightweight state management library ideal for managing global state in a simple, intuitive manner.
 Zustand allows for a minimalistic approach to state handling, avoiding the complexity of larger libraries while still offering excellent performance and scalability.